NoForkJustCommit/Phylophoenix/README.md

 ## Introduction

-🔥🌿🐦🔥 PhyloPHoeNIx is meant to be run in tandem with [🔥🐦🔥 PHoeNIx](https://github.com/CDCgov/phoenix/wiki/) to aid in outbreak investigations by estimate relatedness between samples.
+🔥🌿🐦🔥 PhyloPHoeNIx is meant to be run in tandem with [🔥🐦🔥 PHoeNIx](https://github.com/CDCgov/phoenix/wiki/) to aid in outbreak investigations by estimating relatedness between samples.
 Both pipelines were built and are maintained by bioinformatians in the **CDC's [Division of Healthcare Quality Promotion (DHQP)](https://www.cdc.gov/ncezid/divisions-offices/about-dhqp.html?CDC_AAref_Val=https://www.cdc.gov/ncezid/dhqp/index.html)** to standardize surveillance of [antibiotic resistance threats](https://www.cdc.gov/antimicrobial-resistance/media/pdfs/antimicrobial-resistance-threats-update-2022-508.pdf), identification of novel resistance threats and support public health laboratories in their genomic analysis of healthcare-associated infection organisms.
 PhyloPHoeNIx is a comprehensive pipeline that performs:

-- Automation of DHQP's iterative outbreak analysis (runs analysis on all samples and when --by_st is passed also separates isolates by ST and runs each group through the analysis).
+- Automation of DHQP's iterative outbreak analysis (runs analysis on all samples and when --by_st is passed also separates isolates by ST and runs each group through the analysis)
 - SNV (single-nucleotide variant) matrix creation
 - Phylogenetic tree building
-- Reports the % core genome used the SNV determination
+- Reports the % core genome used in the SNV determination

 **cdcgov/phylophoenix** is a bioinformatics best-practice analysis pipeline for relatedness determination using PHoeNIx output.